ashyneo/sql_marketing_campaign_analysis/README-2.md

 # Introduction
-📊 Dive into the analysis of a marketing campaign performance data!
-In this project I focus on cleaning and exploratory data analysis (EDA); such as exploring 💰 top-campaigns that generate most revenue, conversions, and 📈 any statistical correlations that drive the success of these metrics.
+📊 Here, I dove into analyzing marketing campaign performance data!
+In this project, I focused on data cleaning and exploratory data analysis (EDA) — such as identifying 💰 top-performing campaigns by revenue and conversions, and exploring 📈 statistical correlations that might explain what drives their success.

-🔍 SQL queries?
-Check them out here: [View Marketing Analysis SQL](First_Proj_Data_Cleaning_Exploration.sql)
+🔍 Check out my SQL Queries here: [View Marketing Analysis SQL](First_Proj_Data_Cleaning_Exploration.sql)

+Essential sql steps required for postgresql on vscode: [Essential Sql Steps](First_Project_SQL_Ash.session.sql)

 # Background
-Driven by the quest to evaluate campaign efficiency, product sales, and customer engagement that replicates real-life scenarios, this project was created synthetically to allow for a comprehensive analysis of a marketing campaign performance.
+Driven by the quest to evaluate campaign efficiency, product sales, and customer engagement that replicates real-life scenarios, this dataset was created synthetically to allow for a comprehensive analysis of a marketing campaign performance.

 Data is extracted from [Kaggle Dataset](https://www.kaggle.com/datasets/imranalishahh/marketing-and-product-performance-dataset).
 It's packed with insights on campaign performance, product details, customer insights, and promotional context like discount levels and common keywords by consumers.